Dusan Petricic, Toronto Star, Sept. 5th 2005.

 I could understand the sentiments that were expressed but at the same time I was deeply ashamed that people vocalized it loudly and proudly.
 Some people say that it is ironic that a lot of Southern states voted for George Bush so this is the payback they get, but on the other hand I am also pretty sure that a lot of citizens of New Orleans didn't vote for Bush, so why are they being punished by this ridiculous justification?

-Even leading up to this inevitable storm, financial resources used to build up the levee system around the city were filtered away from "Homeland Security" (I hate that phrase but I guess protecting yourself from a storm that devastates in the manner of sophisticated nuclear weapons is reasonably categorized into this) and sent with the Federal Reserves to Iraq.
+I hate that phrase but I guess protecting yourself from a storm that devastates in the manner of sophisticated nuclear weapons is reasonably categorized into this) and sent with the Federal Reserves to Iraq.
 Honestly, it is shameful that one of the wealthiest nations on earth cannot help their own people before they 'help' others, but when your president drops $6 billion a month on an illegal war, what's to be done?

 There are many points to this issue that people can use to justify aid or not, but this isn't meant to be a debate, just an observation that it bothered me that a lot of Canadians weren't considering helping people, people in extreme need, just because they have the word 'American' labelling themselves on a passport.
 For fuck's sakes, who's holding a prejudice now?